benharosh/berkeley_capstone/README.md

 ![Importance Mean Results](img/importance_mean.png "Importance Mean")

 #### Next steps
-* Follow up on the metioned action items
+* Follow up on the mentioned recommendations
 * Improve the Neural Network model and fine-tune it to have higher accuracy of predicting satisfaction
 * Explore the `shap` library to better understand feature importance, alongsode the other feature importance methods I used above